 Gooday everyone,

-Icarus was once a crusader—a glory-hungry warrior from beyond the stars and the only engineer ever allowed to enter Kath’le Kal, the sacred realm of the Devourer.
-Unlike the other engineers who were shaped within her fold, Icarus came from the outside, forged in the crucible of blood-soaked worlds that orbit too close to the great Leviathans.
-On such planets, the laws of reality twist—blood rains from clear skies, and war is constant.
-It is from these cursed crucibles that the Crusaders hail, seeking glory in endless battle against mortal races.
+Icarus was once a crusader; a glory-hungry warrior from beyond the stars and the only engineer ever allowed to enter Kath’le Kal, the sacred realm of the Devourer.
+Unlike the other engineers who were shaped within her fold, Icarus came from the outside, forged in a crucible of blood-soaked worlds that orbit too close to the great Leviathans.
+There, the laws of reality twist and blood rains from clear skies where war is constant.
+It is from this cursed crucible that the Crusaders hail, seeking glory in endless battle against the mortal races.

 Kath’le Kal, the inner sanctum of the Devourer, was long forbidden to these outsiders.
 Yet Icarus achieved so much on the battlefield that the Devourer granted him passage, welcoming her prodigal son into the realm every Crusader longed to reach.